Our site enables you to order securely online

 "Force of Nature provides an intimate portrait of David Suzuki's emergence as the scientist-sage of the environmental movement.
 Gorgeously filmed and eloquently told, it interweaves the story of Suzuki's life with the world's awakening to environmental awareness.
 This documentary is a gift to our evolving environmental consciousness."

-Paul Wapner, Professor, Global Environmental Politics Program, American University, Author, Living Through the End of Nature and Environmental Activism and World Civic Politics
+Paul Wapner, Professor, Global Environmental Politics Program, American University, Author, Living Through the End of Nature, Environmental Activism and World Civic Politics, and Is Wildness Over?
+(Where Am I?)

 "'What we do to the air, we do directly to ourselves.'
 David Suzuki grabs our attention with this stark reminder about how we humans are affecting our own life support systems.
 This awesome movie calls for immediate action to solve the dire environmental and social crises now facing humanity.
 Using the story of his life, Suzuki slowly builds the case for limits to growth and the importance of health of the biosphere.
 He gives us hope in his belief that humans are capable of learning to live in harmony with nature by rediscovering our intimate connection with and dependence on nature.
 As Suzuki says, we need the 'imagination to dream and the will to make it a reality.'"